iamaldren/querybyelasticsearch/README.md

 ## Prerequisites

-Running instance of the below apps:
+Running instance of the below:
 - Elasticsearch
 - MariaDB